KelvinWSC/Tableau_projects/README.md

 Lower left is the room type distribution.
 You can see "Entire home/apt" is the main supply here.

-Lower right is the averege asking price (in yen) throught the year.
+Lower right is the averege asking price (in yen) throughout the year.

 "Entire home/apt" has the bargaining power to ask for higher price during the Tokyo Olympics, despite being the largest proportion of supply.